Band energy landscapes in twisted homobilayers of transition metal dichalcogenides

-Local stacking configurations, distinguished by relative lateral offset of the two lattices in the bilayer, vary across the moiré supercell, with lattice reconstruction promoting energetically favorable configurations.
-For P-stacking, these are MX$'$/XM$'$, in which a metal atom is below/above a chalcogen atom in the other layer.
-For AP-stacking, the favourable configuration is 2H, as found in bulk TMD crystals, and features two interlayer pairs of vertically aligned metal/chalcogen atoms.
+Local stacking configurations, distinguished by relative lateral offset of the two lattices in the bilayer (see Fig. \ref{fig:stackings_supl} in SM), vary across the moir\'e supercell, with lattice reconstruction promoting energetically favorable configurations.
+For P-stacking, these are MX$'$/XM$'$, in which a metal atom M(M$'$) is below(above) a chalcogen atom X(X$'$) in the opposite layer (X and X$'$ refer to chalcogen atoms in bottom and top layer; M and M$'$ refer to transition metal atoms in bottom and top layer).
+For AP-stacking, the favorable configuration is 2H, as found in bulk TMD crystals, and features two interlayer pairs of vertically aligned metal/chalcogen atoms.
 Other important high-symmetry stackings include XX$'$ (both P and AP), for which chalcogen atoms are vertically aligned, and for AP stacking MM$'$, which has aligned metal atoms (Fig. \ref{fig:stackings_supl} in SM).
 P-bilayer superlattices are comprised of two triangular domains with MX$'$ and XM$'$ stacking separated by domain walls with XX$'$ stacking near hexagonal domain wall lattice sites, whereas in AP-bilayers there are large 2H domains separated by a honeycomb network of domain walls with XX$'$ and MM$'$ stacking at their intersections\cite{PhysRevLett.124.206101}.
-Below, we aim to determine which stacking areas in the moir\'e supercell host the band edges, which is essential for determining and predicting the formation of quantum dots, particularly relevant for marginally twisted structures.
-We discuss separately features of the K- and $\Gamma$-point band edges for P- and AP-bilayers.
+Below, we aim to determine which stacking areas in the moir\'e supercell host the band edges, which is essential for determining and predicting the formation of quantum dots in marginally twisted structures.
+We discuss separately features of the K-, Q- and $\Gamma$-valley band edges for P- and AP-bilayers.

 \onecolumngrid

 \twocolumngrid